csawye01/Simple_NGS_Aligner/README.md

 # Simple_NGS_Aligner
-A very basic Next Generation sequence aligner
+A very basic Next Generation sequence aligner that take into account circular DNA and produces a consensus sequence and coverage at each position.
+This will only allow matching of reads that are 100% matching or only have 1 indel/SNP.
+This is useful for sequencing results that are expected to match the reference quite well.
+The consensus sequence produced at the end concatenates the gaps and can be seen when put into an alignment program.